knative/docs/install/getting-started-knative-app.md

       revisionTemplate:
         spec:
           container:
-            image: gcr.io/knative-samples/helloworld-go # The URL to the hosted image of the app
+            image: gcr.io/knative-samples/helloworld-go # The URL to the image of the app
             env:
             - name: TARGET # The environment variable printed out by the sample app
               value: "Go Sample v1"